 Given that the district spent $22,722 in special education services in 2012, Brosnan said $20,000 was being recommended for this coming fiscal year.
 Special education costs have gone up in recent years, he said, as the district has lost several grants that helped fund services.

 Brosnan said there was only a modest increase in the transportation budget, an additional $13,964, bringing total projected transportation expenses to $383,964.
 Though the district will be transporting additional students with the towns of Cheshire and Lanesborough joining the district, the district won't need more buses.
-Brosnan said the administration took time to modify the pre-existing bus routes to
+Brosnan said the administration took time to modify the pre-existing bus routes to accommodate students in the two new towns.

 "Otherwise it could have cost at least $35,000 minimum to add another vehicle," Brosnan said.